gaelanmcmillan/showcase/FizzBuzz/README.md

 # FizzBuzz Readme
-This project directory contains examples of FizzBuzz written in various programming languages.
+This project directory contains examples of FizzBuzz.
 There are many ways to solve FizzBuzz and it is a simple problem.
 I have included the correct results in a file, "solution.txt."
 I have also included a program for comparing file contents, so that I can quickly check when I have the right output.
 The source is in "checkSolution.c"

 ## Purpose
-To explore syntax and semantics in various prevalent programming languages and scripting languages.
+To explore syntax and semantics in various prevalent programming languages and scripting languages in a Windows 10 VS Code environment.
 The purpose of this project is not to prove optimality of any solution or to optimize any of the solutions.
 The following languages are on my hit-list: Haskell, Ruby, Python, Java, Javascript, C, C++, and C#.

 ## FizzBuzz Problem Definition